 Paul R. Gurtler, Hamilton, Bermuda

 During the last five years, Mr. Gurtler has been Managing Director of Interlink Maritime Corporation, an international dry-bulk shipping company.
-He has served as firm.
-He has served as a director of the Company since a director of the Company since 2017.
+He has served as a director of the Company since 2017.

 E. M. Blake Hutcheson, Toronto, Ontario